benmack/eo-box/README.md

     * extracting raster values at given (by vector data) locations,

-    * window- / chunk-wise processing of multiple single layer raster files as a stack.
+    * window- / chunk-wise processing of multiple single layer raster files that do not fit in memory, e.g.

+      * calculating virtual time series and temporal statistical metrics from all cloud-free observations,

+      * predicting a machine learning model,

+      * custom processing functions.

 * **eobox.vector** contains vector processing tools for